Do you have buildings that draw you to them?

 Those photographs are transferred to paper and masked up.
 Looking something like this.

 All this can take a while and be very tedious if the image is complex.
 So, when the painting begins, I can become a little enthusiastic.
 This time I wanted a night sky.
 Central Station tends to look very blue, so I expanded the colour range to counter this.
-Here’s some video of the first stage.
+Here’s the video of its creation.

 This is where I finished on the second day.